zzzprojects/docs/entityframework.net/pages/TBD/documentations/insert-multiple-entities.md

 ---
 PermaID: 1000085
-Name: Insert Multiple Entities
+Title: Entity Framework Insert Multiple Entities - Learn to Improve Insert
+MetaDescription: Unlock the power of Entity Framework by learning how to insert multiple entities.
+LastMod: 2023-02-19
 Tags: save insert bulk-insert
 ---

-# Insert Multiple Entities
+# Entity Framework Insert Multiple Entities: Discover to Improve Insert

 ## How to Insert Multiple Entities at Once?